 Image masking is a process of graphics software like Photoshop to hide some portions of an image and to reveal some portions.
 It is a non-destructive process of image editing.
 Most of the time it enables you to adjust and tweak the mask later if necessary.
-Very often, it is efficient and more creative way of the image manipulation services.
+Very often, it is an efficient and more creative way of image manipulation services.

 There are mainly three types of masking in Photoshop –

 The layer mask is the type of mask people generally refer to when they talk about masking in Photoshop.
 We can hide or reveal portions of the images or we can change the opacity of the various portions of an image using masking.
-If we change the opacity of a layer from the layer panel’s opacity slider, opacity of the whole image will be changed.
+If we change the opacity of a layer from the layer panel’s opacity slider, the opacity of the whole image will be changed.

-With the layer mask we can change the visibility of the layer.
+With the layer mask, we can change the visibility of the layer.
 We can make any portion completely invisible or partially visible.
-If we paint with the black on the mask, that portion of the image will be totally transparent.
+If we paint with black on the mask, that portion of the image will be totally transparent.
 Meaning it will make visible the layer/s beneath.
 The image will be partially transparent if we paint with any grayscale color, depending on the % of gray we choose for the brush.
 If we select a soft brush, the edge transformation will be smoother.

-In the case of layer mask, we paint using black color on the mask to make the pixels of the layer invisible; but with the clipping mask we are doing the opposite.
+In the case of the layer mask, we paint using black color on the mask to make the pixels of the layer invisible; but with the clipping mask, we are doing the opposite.
 The top layer will be opaque or visible if the bottom layer has some pixels in that area.
 If the bottom layer doesn’t have any pixels, the pixels on the top layer will be transparent or invisible.

-Every images has different attributes for cutting out operations like removing background.
+Every image has different attributes for cutting out operations like removing background.
 So different methods are needed to be applied.
 Different images require different approaches.
 Alpha channel masking is a bit complex way of doing masking.
 The above two types of masking are fairly simple.
 But when we need to mask out the hair and furry areas, it becomes very difficult and time-consuming to select those areas with just the brush strokes.
-If the object and the background has a sufficient amount of contrast, alpha channel masking technique will be easier to apply.
+If the object and the background have a sufficient amount of contrast, the alpha channel masking technique will be easier to apply.

-In brief, to work with this method of masking, we use the channel palate to see which channel gives the most contrast.
-If it is the blue channel, we make a duplicate copy of that channel and apply level on that to increase the contrast sufficiently.
+In brief, to work with this method of masking, we use the channel palette to see which channel gives the most contrast.
+If it is the blue channel, we make a duplicate copy of that channel and apply the level on that to increase the contrast sufficiently.
 If required, we can paint over the inner portion of the new blue channel with black color to make it totally black.
 Then we make it inverse to make the white to black and the black to white.
-Next, we copy the channel and paste it on the layer tab to make a new layer.
+Next, we copy the channel and paste it into the layer tab to make a new layer.
 You can use the dodge and burn tools to make the edge portions more contrasting (making the edge fur/hair more black).
 Even, you have the option to apply “Color Decontaminate” from the Layer>Matting>Color Decontaminate menu.
 Sometimes you can get amazing results with this option.
-Before applying color decontaminate process, it is safe to make a copy of the layer.
-Because, it is a destructive process.
+Before applying the color decontaminate process, it is safe to make a copy of the layer.
+Because it is a destructive process.
 This is just a brief description of Alpha Channel Masking to give you some idea.
 Now let’s see why we do need the masking.

 As I mentioned before, the simplest use of masking is to hide and show portions of pictures.
-We can give transition effect if we use very soft brush or gradient for masking.
+We can give a transition effect if we use a very soft brush or gradient for masking.
 Sometimes, we can control the transparencies of areas of a picture, like a very shiny sky.
 If we want we can make a very bright sky area dimmer (making the area semi-opaque) just by brushing the area with a gray color.
 Of course, there are other options to achieve this, but this is the easy and handy technique maybe you opt for.

 It is very common that you need to modify an area of the image.
 For example, you want to change the color of the top garment of a model.
 You can make a mask by making that portion visible.
 Then you can apply any kind of modifications you want; like color adjustment/correction, brightness/contrast adjustment, exposure correction, etc.

 We can use the masking technique to remove the background of translucent objects.
 This is useful for removing the background of glass types of objects.
-We can apply this if we need to replace the background of a muslin or mesh type of cloth which has some transparency.
+We can apply this if we need to replace the background of a muslin or mesh type of cloth that has some transparency.